Is my child colour blind?

 If you have a son he will have a 1 in 12 chance of being colour blind

 Most parents of colour blind children don’t know that they have a colour blind child and in most cases the child won’t realise either.
 This means a positive diagnosis can come as a shock to everyone.
-Parents should not feel guilty if they find out late in the day (once their boy is about to sit GCSE’s!) that their son is colour blind.
+Parents should not feel guilty if they find out late in the day (once their boy or girl is about to sit GCSE’s!) that their son or daughter is colour blind.

-Don’t feel guilty if you suddenly discover your son is colour blind because
+Don’t feel guilty if you suddenly discover your child is colour blind because

 Colour blind children are very clever at hiding their colour blindness